 The processing times, costs, and length of extension reportedly vary from region to region.
 To maximize their chances, some travelers go to PSB (basically, a police station) in smaller towns because they have a reputation for being less strict and nit-picky.

-Beijing is reportedly the worst place to ask for a visa extension (longer processing times plus sometimes other requirements such as proof of finances).
+Beijing is reportedly the worst place to ask for an extension (longer processing times plus sometimes other requirements such as proof of finances).
 I’ve read that Shanghai and Guilin are not as stringent and fairly efficient and easy.

-If for some reason, they won’t extend your visa, you can fly to Hong Kong to apply for a new visa (only about 1-2 business days).
+If for some reason, they won’t extend your visa for China, you can fly to Hong Kong to apply for a new visa (only about 1-2 business days).

-Don’t overstay your visa or you’ll be fined Y500/day (although it could be harsher, especially for longer overstays).
+Don’t overstay or you’ll be fined Y500/day (although it could be harsher, especially for longer overstays) and you likely won’t be allowed back into China for a period of time.